johnnycrab/backbone-boilerplate-coffeescript/readme.md

 Backbone Boilerplate
 ====================

+## Update:
+Added tbranyen's backbone.layoutmanager with some configs (see app.coffee)

+---

 This boilerplate is the product of much research and frustration.
 Existing boilerplates freely modify Backbone core, lack a build process, and are very prescriptive; this boilerplate changes that.